 FastestVPN is one another new VPN provider in the market.
 I have never encountered any news or tech blogs mentioning about their services.
 That is the reason FastestVPN’s website is still accessible in Turkey.
-Furthermore, FastestVPN works with all internet service providers in Turkey.
+Furthermore, FastestVPN works with all internet service providers.

 What is more alluring about the company is FastestVPN’s jurisdiction.
-Based on Cymand Islands, FastestVPN does not keep any logs like any other provider in our list.
-With 256 bit strong encrption, you can bypass all censorship in Turkey and enjoy super fast P2P experience.
+Based on Cymand Islands, FastestVPN does not keep any logs like any other provider on our list.
+With 256 bit strong encryption, you can bypass all censorship in Turkey and enjoy super-fast P2P experience.

 So far, FastestVPN may appeal as an expressing option yet, we have problems.
 First of all the map coverage is not great.
-We get only get 30 countries.
 Secondly, do not let the word “fastest” fool you.
 FastestVPN offers inconsistent speed performance.
 According to our test, some servers might give you terrible speed performance.